indimail/indimail-virtualdomains/.github/README-indimail.md

  * queue viewing (qmail-qread)
  * detailed delivery statistics (qmailanalog)
  * Configurable number of queues and time slicing algorithm for load balancing via <b>qmail-multi</b>.
 A queue in indimail is configurable by three environment variables QUEUE\_BASE, QUEUE\_COUNT, and QUEUE\_START.
 A queue in IndiMail is a collection of queues.
 Each queue in the collection can have one or more SMTP listener but a single or no delivery (<b>qmail-send</b>) process.
 It is possible to have the entire queue collection without a delivery process (e.g. SMTP on port 366 – ODMR).
 The QUEUE\_COUNT can be defined based on how powerful your host is (IO bandwidth, etc).
 NOTE: This configurable number of queues is possibe with a single installation and does not require you to install multiple instances of qmail.
+ * dynamic number, based on queue load, using qscheduler.
  * Ability to hold local, remote or both deliveries (holdlocal, holdremote control file)
  * Qmail Queue Extra Header – Ability to pass extra headers to local and remote deliveries via <b>qmail-queue</b> (Environment variable QQEH).
  * External Virus scanning via QHPSI – Qmail High Performance Scanner Interface